Anujkaushikbtjj/market_flash_database_design_anuj/README.md

 ### Creating tables
 This script was used to create the database tables with defined data type, primary key, foreign key(s) and constraints.
-- `create_tables.sql`: Contains the table creation script.
+- `create_table.sql`: Contains the table creation script.

 ### Inserting data (dummy)
 This script was used to enter dummy data considering the data type, primary key, foreign key(s) and constraints.